timescale/docs/self-hosted/multinode-timescaledb/about-multinode.md

 access node, then use that access node to create data nodes on other servers.

-When you have configured multi-node Timescale, the access node coordinates the placement and access of data chunks on the data nodes.
+When you have configured multi-node TimescaleDB, the access node coordinates the placement and access of data chunks on the data nodes.
 In most cases, it is recommend that you use multidimensional partitioning to distribute data across chunks in both time and space dimensions.
 The